MathPhysSim/MODEL-BASED-RL/README.md

 # MODEL-BASED-RL
-Model based reinforcement learning implemenation of ME-TRPO on a physical simulation o AWKA
+Model based reinforcement learning implemenation of ME-TRPO on a physical simulation of AWKAE.
+Will work on the real machine.